 A Rebel with a Cause

-The law of the ben sorer u’moreh, the rebellious son who is put to death in his adolescence at the request of his parents, is unusual in many regards.
+The law of the ben sorer u’moreh — the rebellious son who is put to death in his adolescence at the request of his parents — is unusual in many regards.
 Our Sages have taught that there never was such a disobedient and recalcitrant son in the past, and there will never be one in the future.
 Rather, it was and will remain only a theoretical “problem,” as the conditions stipulated by law can never actually be satisfied.
-It was written, then, not as practical law, but a rich source of pedagogic truths, whose study is of great benefit for the educational work of parents.
+It was written, then, not as practical law, but as a rich source of pedagogic truths, whose study is of great benefit for the educational work of parents.

 Rav Hirsch’s masterful explication of the laws of the ben sorer u’moreh spans many pages, and distills several essential principles in education from the various details of the laws.
 We summarize here but a few.

 The first aspect of the law that draws our attention is the age-span during which the death penalty is applicable — the first three months after a boy has reached the age of puberty, usually upon completion of his thirteenth year.
 We see that this period is regarded as a crucial phase in the formation of a child’s character.
 While this period is marked by an awakening of the latent sensual impulses and appetites, it can, and should, also be marked by the awakening of the moral strength that will guide the child away from vice and base passion.
 That latter awakening is characterized by the joy of discovering the truth and is fueled by the desire to adopt great and noble values — the discovery of a higher-self.
 Precisely when the struggle is born, the wherewithal to succeed is also born, and must be carefully cultivated as the child “comes of age.”
 This is when a child becomes a bar mitzvah, literally a “son of the commandment,” and acquires the discipline and striving necessary to overcome temptation and commit to the law.